xaviershay/veganmelb/README.md

     bundle exec ruby compile.rb

+For places, put the directly into `public/static/places.json` without location, and the next compile will geocode it.

 (The geocoder has been a bit screwy lately, so you may have to check the generated files by hand.)